It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 “They’re just — they bring happiness,” said Zimmer, 45.
 “They’re bright on a dark night.”

 Darkness comes early these days.
 The coronavirus pandemic has upended the holiday season in the Washington region.
 Cases are surging across the nation.
 Maryland, D.C. and Virginia have announced tighter pandemic-related restrictions.
-Annual holiday rituals, like the National Christmas Tree lighting and the National Zoo’s Zoolight display, have been altered or outright canceled.
+Annual holiday rituals, such as the National Christmas Tree Lighting and the National Zoo’s ZooLights display, have been altered or outright canceled.
 Amid all this, families are digging into their storage containers earlier than ever to follow through on one part of the holidays they can control: turning on the Christmas lights.

 “It’s been a hard year,” said Zimmer, a lawyer for the federal government.
 “We’ll all have to do things to keep our spirits up, together.”